openlab-at-city-tech/openlab/wp-content/plugins/hypothesis/readme.txt

 3. You're done!
 The frontend of your site should now be enabled to use Hypothesis.

 == Changelog ==

+= 0.7.3 =
+* Add new banner and logo

+= 0.7.2 =
+* Migrate to BSD-3-Clause license
+* Document third party integration
+* Use `Hypothesis` namespace in PHP code

+= 0.7.1 =
+* Do not include wp-cli.phar on releases

+= 0.7.0 =
+* Add support for WordPress v6
+* Update to WordPress coding standard v3

 = 0.6.0 =
 * Fix PDF links in multisite and other customized installations (props @boonbgorges).